C++ Pointers

 Because of this, references had two restrictions, designed to ward off the most common cause of those bugs:

-1. References must be initialised with a value
+1. References must be initialized with a value

 2. References cannot be reassigned